bgopikrishna/content/blog/error-boundaries-in-react.md

 Enough talk, Let’s get our hands dirty.

-We are going to use `create-react-app `boilerplate.
+We are going to use `create-react-app`boilerplate.
 Open your terminal and run.

 ```sh
 npx create-react-app hero-powers
 ```

-Now navigate to the folder and replace the contents of `src/App.js` with the following code.
+Now navigate to the folder.
+Using your code editor, replace the contents of `src/App.js` with the following code.

 ```javascript
     import { useState } from 'react';